 Project Component 3 is dedicated to capacity building and knowledge sharing among stakeholders and the general public, particularly electricity consumers.
-During this reporting period, knowledge and experience accumulated through the implementation have been shared and disseminated under tools and products including case studies, technical reports, Project film and brochure, etc through training workshops, seminars, project website, and social media.
+During this reporting period, knowledge and experience accumulated through the implementation have been shared and disseminated under tools and products including case studies, technical reports, Project film and brochure, etc through project website and social media.
 The organised knowledge management and sharing activities in this reporting period include: